“The Boss” John Inglis

 John Inglis aka “The Boss”

 Former highly valued Inglis employee and Scone Bloodstock Agent Kieran Moore has just reminded me (‘The Bar’, Scone 15/11/18) that John was always known as ‘The Boss’; no argument and everyone knew who!
 Kieran’s tales from ‘behind the gavel’ are legendary!
 I will try to catch up sometime.
-There was a secret ‘language’ between John and Ossie Roberts which you could not detect from under the Morton Bay Fig Tree.
+There was a secret ‘language’ between John and Ossie Roberts which you could not detect from under the Moreton Bay Fig Tree.
 I did perceive it on the few occasions when I occupied in the vendors box.
 You had to be an ‘insider’ to interpret the signs!
 Suffice it to say that there were ‘favoured’ vendors and buyers; and then there were others!
 It was a very serious contest.

 I was going to call this blog ‘The Rock’.
 I should have done; it would have been apposite.
 Almost 50 years ago Harold Baldwin told me the reason he stayed in the thoroughbred breeding industry was one man: John Inglis.
 Harold was a business man well used to the vagaries and vicissitudes of everyday business and barter transactions; occasionally encountering the recusant, rebarbative, fraudulent and serially mendacious.
 John Inglis represented the very pinnacle of integrity, honour, honesty, decency and reliability.
 He was an immutable constant in a cabal with few others.
 Harold trusted him implicitly.
 I quickly learned to do the same.
 The industry does no always engender such implicit trust.